Learn

 Accessible data visualizations

-Data visualizations can be an effective way to communicate complex data sets by providing a visual representation of data through charts, graphs, and maps.
+Data visualizations provide a visual representation of complex data through charts, graphs, and maps.
 Learn how to make them accessible to everyone.

 Make your images, complex graphics, and data visualizations accessible for all users including people with disabilities.